UK gender pay statement

 Tackling underrepresentation in our industry

-• Policies: our internal policies and procedures in the workplace are being updated, for example introducing family friendly policies and benefits
+• Policies: We have updated our internal policies and procedures including the introduction of family friendly policies and benefits.

-• Retention: engaging more women in the workplace to better understand what will help them to build successful careers with us.
+• Retention: We’re engaging more women in our workplace to better understand how we can support their career success with us.

-• Development: reviewing the barriers to women progressing their careers in our business.
+• Development: We’re examining the obstacles that women face in advancing their careers in our business.

-• Best practice: understanding what other companies are doing in this space and implementing initiatives for the benefit of our people.
+• Best practice: We’re learning from other companies’ initiatives in this space and implementing beneficial practices for our team.

 Looking after your data